kamleshcode/Medical-Chatbot-Generative-AI/README.md

 3. **Vector Embeddings**

-   - Converts text chunks into vector embeddings for semantic similarity search.
+   - Converts text chunks into vector embeddings using OpenAI and Hugging Face models for semantic similarity search.

 4. **Pinecone Integration**